Hiren879/Spring-Security/README.md

 # Spring-Security
 Spring-security concepts

+## Basics
+1. Encoding -> Input can be derived from the output.
+Anyone can guess and read the original message.
+3. Encryption -> Input can be derived only by secret key.
+Anyone with a secret key can read the original message.
+4. Hashing -> Input can never be derived by any means.
+You can only convert input into the same hash and see if it is tampored or not.

 |Security pillers | Description |
 | ------ | ------ |
 | Authentication | Who are you ?
 This can be knowledge base or posession based. |